jluw7/jluw7.github.io/_recipe-articles/kamo-rosu-marinated-duck.md

 &nbsp;

-Meant to be served cold, this is the perfect recipe to make in advance.
-It requires little prep and cook time but appears impressive due to the rich flavors and foolproof cooking.
-This duck is perfect to start a meal, accompany a salad or noodles, or simply eat with rice.
+Meant to be served cold, this is a great recipe to make in advance.
+It requires little prep and cook time but appears impressive with its rich flavors.
+Kamo rosu is perfect to start a meal, accompany a salad or noodles, or simply serve with rice.